nareshbhusal/floating-ui-tooltip/README.md

 Dom element representating the tooltip

 #### `getState()`
-Method that runs the state of the tooltip element
+Method that returns the state object of the tooltip element

 ##### `isShown`
 `true` if the tooltip is visible